mencargo/speed/doc.md

 A symlink to `/dev/urandom` is also ok.

 #### Replacement for `empty.php`
 Your replacement must simply respond with a HTTP code 200 and send nothing else.
 You may want to send additional headers to disable caching.
+The test assumes that Connection:keep-alive is sent by the server.

 #### Replacement for `getIP.php`
 Your replacement must simply respond with the client's IP as plaintext.
 Nothing fancy.